Our Passion is to:

 Living below the poverty line, many of our clients are forced to make difficult choices between purchasing food and paying for rent, utilities or critical medications.
 We know we are, in fact, preventing homeless through our efforts.
 Weekly trips to our ‘grocery store’ styled food pantry provides each client with dignity and hope.

-Feeding Hawaii Together, Hawaii’s leading food pantry and the largest food distributor for the Hawaii Foodbank, is done shopping for a new home.
+Feeding Hawaii Together ( FHT ), Hawaii’s leading food pantry and the largest food distributor for the Hawaii Foodbank, is done shopping for a new home.
 The nonprofit, which shut its doors in December 2016, recently completed the purchase of a new warehouse space in Kalihi.
-The funds for the purchase were secured through a city Community Development Block Grant.
+The funds for the purchase were secured through a Honolulu Community Development Block Grant.

 “We’re incredibly grateful to receive this city grant which has allowed us to find a new home to help feed our struggling neighbors,” said Charlie Lorenz, executive director of Feeding Hawaii Together.
-“We were overwhelmed by the community’s support when we were forced to close our doors in 2016 and hope that they will join us in raising the $200,000 we need to begin serving the hungry as soon as possible.”
+“We were overwhelmed by the community’s support when we were forced to close our doors in 2016 and hope that they continue will join us to help FHT meet the need to serve the hungry.”

 Thank you for believing in Feeding Hawaii Together.
 Above is a picture of the warehouse about a few weeks ago finishing up with the required fire sprinkler system installation.
 Our reopening is predicted to be in March 2020 or a date close to March.